AgentSmithyAI/agentsmithy-agent/README.md

 - `--workdir` (required): absolute path to the project directory.
 On startup, the server ensures `/abs/path/to/workspace/.agentsmithy` exists.
 Project-specific data (e.g., RAG index, dialogs, status.json) is stored under each project's `.agentsmithy` directory.
 The server keeps this path in-process; no env var is used.

 - `--ide` (optional): IDE identifier to provide better context to the AI agent.
 Common values: `cursor`, `vscode`, `jetbrains`, `vim`, `emacs`, `sublime`.
 If not specified, the agent will see "unknown IDE".
 This parameter is runtime-only and not saved to configuration.
-The agent receives environment information (OS, shell, IDE) in its system prompt, allowing it to provide IDE-specific advice and use appropriate commands.
-See [docs/ide-integration.md](./docs/ide-integration.md) for details.
+The agent receives environment information (OS, shell, IDE) in its system prompt, allowing it to provide IDE-specific advice and use appropriate commands for your platform.

 ### Projects and RAG Storage